parf/Mongo-PHP-ORM/README.md

 * almost no overhead, written with performance in mind

 # DETAILS
+* All our primary keys are ints.
+    We do not like mongo primary keys, we use our sequence generator.
+Speed is good enough.
+For batch jobs we reserve blocks of IDs.
 * Several Layers of Abstraction:
   * Mongo Wrapper (M_Collection)
     * adds new shortcut functions, simlification of existing mongo functions